 You can also use a construction loan to purchase a fixer-upper whether you plan to flip it or make it your primary residence.

 Depending on the type of loan, the lender will determine the requirements for a construction loan.

 The typical requirements for a construction loan include:

 However, some construction loans, like the VA construction loan, have additional requirements.
-Because Veterans Affairs fund these loans, you must provide a certificate of eligibility to show you are a veteran, active service duty member, reservist, or spouse.
+Because Veterans Affairs fund these loans, you must provide a certificate of eligibility (COE) to show you are a veteran, active-duty service member, reservist, or spouse.

 FHA construction loans also have additional requirements, like where you can build your property and how much you can borrow.